 Freizeitpark Lochmühle is a pleasant family park located a little north of Frankfurt.
 Those without small children in tow should probably go elsewhere unless they are serious coaster counters, as even the Eichhörnchenbahn (#1536) and the pair of Butterfly (#1537) rides don't exactly hold the interest for long.

 24th July 2010

 One of the most successful coaster designs of all time is the spinning mouse by Reverchon, with a slight variant of it still available from Zamperla.
 Examples of this ride from both manufacturers are a staple of travelling fairs worldwide, and more than twenty permanent installations can be found in parks.
-Rather than go with the successful design however, Didiland has made the bizarre decision to install a particularly poor copy of this attraction built by SBF Visa that can only be described in the local patois as a load of merde.
+Rather than go with the successful design however, Didiland has made the bizarre decision to install a particularly poor copy of this attraction built by SBF Rides that can only be described in the local patois as a load of merde.

 There are simply no good things that can be said about the Magic Mouse (#1542).
 The worst problem is the design of the cars, which feature cumbersome over the shoulder restraints and seat belts that completely prevent riders looking any direction other than straight ahead.
 Smaller riders are unlikely to be able to do even that, as the front part of the car features an (unreachable) grab bar that only serves to block some of the little view that remains.
 When the train is pushed out of the station it engages the lift hill with an incredible thump that feels like it must break something.
 Out on the course itself, the car shudders and creaks, slamming into corners and losing so much energy in the process that it needs a set of kicker wheels at the ride midpoint to reduce the chances of the car getting stuck.
 Nobody in their right mind would ride this more than once, and indeed the ride had no queue at all today in what was otherwise a moderately busy park.